petersatsuse/azure-compute-docs/articles/service-fabric/cloud-services-to-service-fabric-migration-guide.md

 ---
-title: Migrating from Azure Cloud Services to Service Fabric
+title: Migrate from Azure Cloud Services to Service Fabric
 description: This guide provides detailed steps and best practices for migrating applications from Azure Cloud Services to Azure Service Fabric. ms.topic: how-to ms.author: tomcassidy